In this section:

 • note how you keep your business records

-If the visiting officer finds your record keeping needs improving they will discuss this with you and your agent, if they are at the meeting.
-The officer will then advise what you need to do to make your records adequate and what will happen next.
+If the visiting officer finds your record keeping needs improving, they’ll discuss this with you and your agent (if they’re at the meeting).
+The officer will advise what you need to do to make your records adequate and what will happen next.

-It is not essential, but if you have an accountant or other professional advisor, you will be able to invite them to attend the visit.
+It isn’t essential, but if you’ve an accountant or other professional adviser, you’ll be able to invite them to attend the visit.

-If you do not have an advisor you can use form 64-8 if you want to authorise one to speak to HMRC about your tax affairs.
-Even if you have a professional advisor, you're personally responsible for your own tax affairs.
-You must make sure all the information your advisor supplies to HMRC is accurate.
+If you don’t have an adviser you can use form 64-8 if you want to authorise one to speak to HMRC about your tax affairs.
+Even if you have a professional adviser, you’re personally responsible for your own tax affairs.
+You must make sure all the information your adviser supplies to HMRC is accurate.

 Possible outcomes of a check